Previous Light:

 In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These eleven giants of sail were built to carry massive quantities of coal and building supplies, and measured longer than a football field!

-This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed each of these eleven mighty ships.
+This self-published book, balanced with plenty of color and vintage images, showcases the historical accounts that followed each of these eleven mighty ships.

 Many of these events occurred while sailing through the dangerous shoals of Cape Cod and the islands during fierce storms.